althonos/pyrodigal/README.md

 ### 🐏 Memory

-Pyrodigal makes two changes compared to the original Prodigal command line:
+Pyrodigal makes several changes compared to the original Prodigal binary regarding memory management:

 * Sequences are stored as raw bytes instead of compressed bitmaps.
 This means that the sequence itself takes 3/8th more space, but since the memory used